Hefero/AHKBackupFunctions/README.md

 (for now only works with 2 bots)

 1st, Open the Server:
-Server needs to run as admin and run after rosbot, then you select rosb process, logs.txt and choose a port number, then click update
+Server needs to run as admin and run after rosbot process is up (dont start the sequence yet), then you select rosb process, logs.txt and choose a port number, then click update

 2nd, run the Client: